soffes/blog/published/2012-05-17-strapless-ipod-nano-watch/strapless-ipod-nano-watch.markdown

+---
-# Strapless iPod Nano Watch
+title: Strapless iPod Nano Watch
+categories: apple
+---

 Who needs a wristband for an iPod nano when you can just implant magnets?
 I'm sure he'll have fun at airports now.